Restoring Function. Embracing Life.

 Conservative Treatment

-Rest, ice, elevation, and anti-inflammatory medications can help manage pain and swelling.
-Physical therapy exercises can improve knee strength and stability.
+Rest, ice, compression, elevation, and anti-inflammatory medications can help manage pain and swelling.
+Physical therapy exercises can strengthen surrounding muscles, and improve knee strength and stability.

 Minimally Invasive Procedures:

-Arthroscopic surgery may be recommended for larger or more complex tears.
-The surgeon can repair or trim the torn meniscus through small incisions, promoting faster recovery.
+Arthroscopic meniscus repair may be recommended for larger or more complex tears.
+The surgeon can repair or trim the torn meniscus through small incisions.
+Small incisions are made, a camera and instruments are inserted, and the torn meniscus edges are stitched together.
+As it is generally done in a keyhole fashion, recovery is faster for patients.

 Surgical Repair: